 • Minimum one year custodial or janitorial experience preferred.

 • High school graduate or high school proficiency

 How to Apply

 This position is available immediately.
-If you are interested, please submit a cover letter and resume to email@example.com.
-Please indicate in the subject line: Academic Technologist in order to be considered.
-No phone calls please.
-No recruiters or job shops.
+If you are interested, please submit a cover letter and resume in Word or PDF format only to: email@example.com.
+Please indicate in the subject line: Custodian.

 CalArts has a multidisciplinary approach to its studies of the arts through six schools: Art, Critical Studies, Dance, Film/Video, Music and Theater.
 CalArts encourages students to explore and recognize the complexity of the many aspects of the arts.
 It is supported by a distinguished faculty of practicing artists and provides its Bachelor and Master of Fine Arts students with the hands-on training and exposure necessary for an artist's growth.
 CalArts was founded in 1961 and opened in 1969 as the first institution of higher learning in the United States specifically for students interested in the pursuit of degrees in all areas of visual and performing arts.

 California Institute of the Arts is an Equal Opportunity Employer.